-Caroline Fry is a paintings conservator at The Centre for Cultural Materials Conservation, responsible for the conservation treatment of paintings from various collections, including public collections such as regional galleries, and commercial galleries and private individuals.
+Caroline Fry is a paintings conservator at the Grimwade Centre for Cultural Materials Conservation, responsible for the conservation treatment of paintings from various collections, including public collections such as regional galleries, and commercial galleries and private individuals.

 In addition, Caroline lectures and instructs students enrolled in the Masters Degree in Conservation of Material Culture.
 Caroline's educational background spans a variety of disciplines, she has a Bachelor of Science Degree (The University of Melbourne) and Bachelor of Applied Science in Conservation (The University of Canberra).
 She is also qualified in Education (Dip.
 Ed) and has a Post Graduate Diploma in Museum Studies.
 Recently she completed a Graduate Certificate in Visual Arts at the Victorian College of the Arts (2016).